jessin20161124/learngit/readme.txt

 Creating a new branch is quick AND simple.
 From now on, you belong to me.
-When you are here, I will go there. one thousand year by dev.
+When you are here, I will go there. one thousand year by dev add bytemp